Tech-Overlord/jenkins-nginx-jdk8/README.md

 ```

 #### 3.6.
 Set `jenkins` user as a **NO PASSWORD** & `sudo` user
-Using root user, do `visudo`.
+Using root user, do `visudo` so that we can modify it and add `jenkins` user as a sudoer along with permissions that will not require passwords from `jenkins` upon execution of commands.
 Find the line that has the following contents:
 ```shell
 root    ALL=(ALL)       ALL
 ```